The Saint Louis University Department of Political Science holds events throughout the year for students, faculty and staff.

 SLU’s political science department holds an event each September to celebrate Constitution Day.
 The event includes a trivia contest, pizza and soda provided by the department.

-At the start of every school year, political science students and faculty meet to kick off the new school year for pizza and conversation.
+At the start of every school year, political science and international studies students and faculty meet to kick off the new school year for pizza and conversation.

-Every year, the Department of Political Science hosts a reception for graduating students and their families.
+The Department of Political Science hosts a reception for graduating students and their families every year.
 The reception provides an opportunity for faculty, students and their families to celebrate the many accomplishments of our graduates.
-The reception is funded by a generous donation from Thomas Danis.

 Prior to elections, the Department of Political Science hosts a series of watch parties for presidential primaries, debates and election night.
 The watch parties feature coverage of election returns, viewings of the debates and presentations from political science faculty.
 Professors discuss how the primaries work, voter psychology and the election's potential implications on the courts and international affairs.
 To help students further engage in politics, student organizations - Political Roundtable, the College Democrats, College Republicans, Young Americans for Liberty, the Middle Eastern Students Association, Lion's Club, Rainbow Alliance, UNA, SLU Model UN, the CGC, Black Student Alliance, and ATLAS - provide information about their groups at each of the events, and students register to vote at the primary watch parties.